Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Application

+The first key observation is the performance improvement gained by incorporating the additional parameters $Y_0$ and $Y_M$ to represent the model error.
+Indeed, the true values $y_t$ are clear outliers within the prediction distribution of the \textit{No error} approach (depicted in green on the plots), as evidenced by the significantly negative scores $s_{t,N,M}$, which are much lower than those obtained with methods that account for model error.

+Regarding the model error, the two hierarchical approaches (\textit{Hierarchical MAP} and \textit{Hierarchical full Bayes}) yield nearly identical results and significantly outperform the uniform error approach.
+These methods effectively shift the prediction mean closer to the true values while maintaining a sufficiently accurate variance estimation.
+This is reflected in the prediction intervals $ [\hat{\mu}_{t,N,M}(\x_j) - 2\sqrt{\hat{\mathrm{v}}_{t,N,M}(\x_j)}, \hat{\mu}_{t,N,M}(\x_j) + $ $2\sqrt{\hat{\mathrm{v}}_{t,N,M}(\x_j)}]$ which contain the true values $y_{t}(\x_j)$ for all predictions.
+This conclusion is further supported by the scores associated with these hierarchical approaches, which are consistently higher than those of the other methods.

+The embedded discrepancy approach shows less favorable results compared to the hierarchical approach, with true values $y_{\x_j}$ that are often located in the tails of the prediction distributions, as highlighted by the low score (e.g. clear negative scores for the predictions from observations of $r_{f}$).

-To interpret these results, it is necessary to examine $p(\lambd \mid \yobs)$ the pdf of the a posteriori distribution of $\Lambd$ for the different methods.
-Since a LOO scheme is applied, a distinct posterior sample $(\lambd_k)_{k=1}^M$ (or $\left(\lambd^1_k + \lambd^2_k \xii_r \right)_{\underset{k=1, \ldots, M}{r=1, \ldots, R}}$ for the \textit{Embedded discrepancy}) is obtained for each $\x_j$ and each method, except for the \textit{Hierarchical MAP} and \textit{Hierarchical full Bayes} methods, where the samples are identical, as discussed in \Cref{full_bayes}. \Cref{fig_sample} presents the marginal distributions of a posteriori samples obtained for predicting $\x_{10}$ based on measurements of $\ell_f - \ell_0$, but similar results are observed when targeting another $\x_j$ or with a different calibration variable.
+To interpret these results, it is necessary to examine $p(\lambd \mid \yobs)$ the pdf of the posterior distribution of $\Lambd$ for the different methods.
+Since a LOO scheme is applied, a distinct posterior sample $(\lambd_k)_{k=1}^M$ (or $\left(\alpp^1_k + \alpp^2_k \xii_r \right)_{\underset{k=1, \ldots, M}{r=1, \ldots, R}}$ for the \textit{Embedded discrepancy}) is obtained for each $\x_j$ and each method, except for the \textit{Hierarchical MAP} and \textit{Hierarchical full Bayes} methods, where the samples are identical, as discussed in \Cref{full_bayes}. \Cref{fig_sample} presents the marginal distributions of posterior samples obtained for predicting $\x_{10}$ based on measurements of $\ell_f - \ell_0$, but similar results are observed when targeting another $\x_j$ or with a different calibration variable.